nmagee/ds2002-course/labs/lab1-cli.md

 ## Your Turn

 Now complete the following steps on your own.
-Save the commands necessary to complete these steps in a single text file.
+Save the commands necessary to complete these steps in a single text file as you do your work.
 This should contain 10 lines of commands (based on these 10 prompts).
-Copy and paste those lines to the Lab 1 assignment in Canvas.
+BE SURE TO NUMBER each command, or use comments in the code.
+Copy and paste those lines to a [**GitHub Gist**](https://gist.github.com/) and save it as a private gist.
+Paste your GitHub Gist URL in the Lab 1 assignment in Canvas.

 1. Using the terminal change directories to your home directory.